Docker Hub Publisher FAQsEstimated reading time: 9 minutes

-You can not submit “latest” tags via the certification/store publish workflow.
+You can not submit “latest” tags through the certification/hub publish workflow.
 The reason we do this is so that users are aware of the exact version they download.
 To make the user experience easy we have a copy widget that users can use to copy the pull command and paste in their command line.
 Here is a screenshot to provide additional clarity.

 I have two plans, can I use the same repository but different tags for the two plans?